dpasmat/Numerical-Simulation-Collusion-Learning-Curve/README.md

 - To solve the model, the script specifies the first order conditions for each firm, product, and time period.
 It then uses the function `Solve` to find the vector of equilibrium outputs.
 Lastly, for each iteration of the outer loop `dt`, it computes the difference in profitability between staying on the equilibrium path and deviating, separately for each product.
 These values are stored as elements in each row of the matrix `comp`.

 The program `profit_function.m` calculates the market prices for each product and time period; and the firm’s profits for each time period.
-It must be saved in the same directory as `Solve_model.m`, as in this repository, because it is invoked in line 128 of `Solve_model.m`.
+It must be saved in the same directory as `Solve_model.m`, as in this repository.

 # Software Requirements